Ilia-Ko/Supplemental-Materials/Nonlinear-ED/Part-I/README.md

 Generally, the scripts are designed to be easily configurable: the last three scripts slightly differ from each other on initalisation stage, as well as the first two ones.
 For convenience and simplicity, the individual copies have been made and set up for corresponding sections.

+**Dependency**: all scripts rely on 'VCALC.MAC' package for CAS Maxima.
+File 'vcalc.mac' should be present either among maxima's search directories or besides the scripts.